transpect/proj-eval/README.md

 # proj-eval
-Simple approatch to evaluate the complexity of a transpect project
+Simple approach to evaluate the complexity of a transpect project